 - High leverage and liquidity make the Forex market very popular.
 Entering and exiting positions in any of the Major Currency Pairs is almost instantaneous and very efficient.
 Leverage is the highest available for any financial product and can produce nice profits, but the opposite is also true.

-- Here’s where risk management comes into play.
+- Risk management has a high priority.
 Losses can add up very quickly, if you’re not careful; so, managing leverage to your own risk tolerance levels is of paramount importance.
 In the United States leverage is limited by the Commodity Futures Trading Commission (CFTC) to 50:1 for Major Currency Pairs and 20:1 for Minor Currency Pairs (anything not in the lists above), but anywhere else in the world there are no restrictions.
 Brokers out of Cypress, for example, have gone as high as 1000:1 to attract customers – be careful who you choose.
 As I mentioned above, the two main areas of concern are how much leverage you use for the size of your position and your choice of broker.
 There is no centralized market with oversight by regulatory agencies providing protection as we see in other markets.

 - Choose your broker carefully.
 Brokers set their own leverage standards within the guidelines; so, always check these standards when comparing brokers.
 Being conservative in Forex trading is the best approach to keeping the risks in check.
 With so many not so well capitalized brokers from all parts of the world vying for your business, the best approach is to pick a broker that is registered with the National Futures Association (NFA) and the Commodity Futures Trading Commission (CFTC) in the U.S. and the Financial Conduct Authority (FCA) in the U.K. Most major brokers in the U.S. have Forex accounts available and meet the registration requirements.